shieldproject/shield/docs/ops/manual.md

 - **api.session.timeout** - How long (in hours) before idle
   authenticated sessions are invalidated.
 Defaults to 720 hours (about a month).

+  In the Docker image (under automatic configuration), this can be set by the `$SHIELD_SESSION_TIMEOUT` environment variable.

 - **auth** - A list of non-local authentication backends.